Theme

 Voicebox is a local-first voice synthesis studio for voice cloning, speech generation, effects, editing, and voice-powered app workflows.

 The official repository presents Voicebox as a desktop-style voice studio that brings together multiple TTS engines, voice processing tools, and a local API.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is